wp-plugins/ecampaign/readme.txt

 If you are using the SMTP transport option offered by PHPMailer, the SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

+= Upgrading from 0.77 =

+This is a significant upgrade. *Field definition has changed*.
+The two new default templates must be cut and pasted over the old templates on the settings page.
+This is not done automatically because any customisation would be lost.
+A new log table is added to the database when the plugin is reactivated.

 = Upgrading from 0.76 =